NC YMCA Youth And Government Annual Conference

 Youth Legislature is a national YMCA program for high school students that prepares them for moral and political leadership through training in the theory and practice of developing public policy.

-Delegates can choose a role in the Legislatie program to write, debate and anaylze bills in both the House and Senate.
+Write, debate and anaylze bills in both the House and Senate.

 Participate in mock trials or appeals cases, act as court officials, and develop a clear understanding of the judicial process in both criminal courts and appeals courts

 Learn how to report on the conference.
 Write blogs, take photos, produce video content, and participate in the creative process via digital and social media.

 Run for one of several elected positions at the NC Youth and Government Conference.
 Most positions require specific experience qualifications.